Pranjal-SB/OutN/README.md

 ```
 python3 main.py
 ```
-the program will ask for your bot token on initialisation and then will save it to 'config' so that it does not ask you every time it runs.
+the program will ask for your bot token  and rare ping [role id](https://discordhelp.net/role-id) on initialisation and then will save it to 'config.ini' so that it does not ask you every time it runs.

 > [!NOTE]
 > the token is only saved locally and is not sent anywhere.

 > [!CAUTION]
-> make sure not to upload 'config' anywhere as it contains your bot token.
+> make sure not to upload 'config.ini' anywhere as it contains your bot token.

+## Changelog

+will add soon

 ## Documentation